 Long-Term Equity Incentives.
-To align our long-term equity awards with the interests of shareholders, 100% of the long-term equity awards granted in March 2021 to our NEOs are performance-based and cliff vest after three years based on achievement of a three-year cumulative adjusted book value (ABV) per share growth goal.
+To align our long-term equity awards with the interests of shareholders, 100% of the long-term equity awards granted in February 2022 to our NEOs are performance-based and cliff vest after three years based on achievement of a three-year cumulative adjusted book value (ABV) per share growth goal.

 Performance-Based Bonus.
 Our bonus program is designed to strongly align pay with our performance.
-Bonus payouts for 2021 were based on our achievement against three financial performance goals (return on equity, new insurance written and insurance in force), and performance against three specific business objectives.
+Bonus payouts for 2022 were based on our achievement against three financial performance goals (return on equity (ROE), NIW and IIF), and performance against three specific business objectives.

 Best Practices.
-Our compensation program is grounded in best practices, which include strong stock ownership guidelines for NEOs, no hedging or pledging of our stock, a long-standing "clawback" policy, limited change in control benefits (with no tax gross-ups) and very modest perquisites.
+Our compensation program is grounded in best practices, which include strong stock ownership guidelines for NEOs, no hedging or pledging of our stock, a long-standing "clawback" policy, limited change in control benefits (with no tax gross-ups) and modest perquisites.